-A 12-30% chromium content of the steel allows the formation of a rough, adherent, invisible, corrosion-resisting chromium oxide film on the steel surface.
-As long as the film is intact and not broken or contaminated, the metal remains protected and stain less.
 If damaged mechanically or chemically, this film is self-healing, providing that oxygen, even in very small amounts, is present.
 The corrosion resistance and other useful properties of the steel are enhanced by increased chromium content and the addition of other elements such as molybdenum, nickel, and nitrogen.
 For this reason stainless steel is often the preferred metal for restaurant equipment.

 Enemies of Stainless Steel